 Here we'll show you how to use our Python SDK to upload a file to Dropbox.

-3You'll also need a valid Dropbox account and a Dropbox app, which you can create here.
+3You'll also need a valid Dropbox account and a Dropbox app, which you can create in the Dropbox App Console.
 The app name and domain can be whatever you like.
 Make sure to use the settings shown in the screenshot below when creating your new Dropbox app:

 The Dropbox app console with the app settings you need for this example